BrickMMO/tasks/individuals.markdown

 2. Create a GitHub repo for each assignment.
 You can use these repos to hand assignments in.
 And you can also use a GitHub repo to host a project (we cover that later in the [Deployment Task](/deployment)).
 3. If you're learning a new skill, create a repo and store the code there in case you need it for later.

-## Consistancy
+## Consistency

 Be consistent!
-As a developer you should be obsessed with consistency!
+As a developer you should be obsessed with C\consistency!

 - Use consistent naming conventions.
 - Give your files nice clean names like `logo-github.png`.
 Not `IMG-20170407-WA0007_resized.jpg`, `IMG-20170407-WA0007.jpg`, or `Copy of IMG-20170407-WA0007.jpg`.